IBM/Train-Custom-Speech-Model/README.md

 The transcription files stored in the `Documents` directory will be in **rtf** format, and need to be converted to plain text.
 Use the following bash script to convert them all to **txt** files.

-> Note: Ensure that you have Python 2.7 installed.
+> If you have Python 2.7 installed run the following bash-commands .

 ```bash
 pip install pyth